nepetafureel/trinkets/README.md

 local bar = "foo"
 print(bar,foo)
 ```
-5. avoid using properly-named variables if you can. use the 26 letters of the alphabet. a notable exception to this is collecting arguments, which can be properly named `args` or some variation.
+5. avoid using properly-named variables if you can. use the 26 letters of the alphabet. two notable exceptions to this is collecting arguments, which can be properly named `args` or some variation, and complex programs (like implementations of `pushd`/`popd`) in which you are welcome to throw simplicity and compression to the wind if it is too hard.
 6. if your trinket makes http requests, please put `{ ["User-Agent"] = "<trinket name>/0.0" }` in the "headers" argument. for more information, see [ComputerCraft:Tweaked HTTP docs](https://tweaked.cc/module/http.html).